-The College is committed to providing a prompt, thorough, equitable, and impartial resolution of all reported violations of this policy.
-To implement this policy, the College has developed a formal and an informal resolution process to resolve reports of sexual harassment:
+The College is committed to providing a prompt and equitable resolution of all reported violations of this policy.
+To implement this policy, the College has developed a formal and an informal resolution process to resolve reports of sex discrimination:

-- Informal Resolution: an informal framework that includes informal or restorative options for resolving reports that may, but typically do not, involve disciplinary action against a Respondent. - Formal Resolution: formal procedures that involve an investigation, adjudication and, if appropriate, the imposition of sanctions.
+- Informal Resolution: an informal framework that includes informal or restorative options for resolving reports pursuant to terms (including remedies and sanctions) that are voluntarily and mutually agreed upon by all parties and the College. - Formal Resolution: formal procedures that involve an investigation, adjudication and, if appropriate, the imposition of sanctions.

-In all formal and informal resolution processes, the College will treat Complainants and Respondents equitably by offering Supportive Measures to a Complainant when the College has notice of potential sexual harassment and by following either the formal or informal resolution process before the imposition of any disciplinary sanction against a Respondent.
+In all formal and informal resolution processes, the College will treat Complainants and Respondents equitably.
 Upon receipt of a report, the College will conduct an initial assessment of the available information and consider the Complainant's stated interests, as well as the College's compliance obligations, in determining how to proceed.
-A Complainant always is entitled to reasonably available Supportive Measures, regardless of whether a formal or informal resolution process is initiated.
+The Title IX Coordinator will offer and coordinate appropriate Supportive Measures for the Complainant regardless of whether a formal or informal resolution process is initiated and for a Respondent is entitled to appropriate Supportive Measures when the formal or informal resolution process is initiated.